lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/5_Orchestrate_Containers_with_Kubernetes.md

  - Run your analysis, monitor for correct results
  - Monitor for service cost, execution time and adjust to meet your requirements

- ### Click to see Lynn's 7 minute exploration of this section
+ ### 📺Click to see Lynn's 7 minute exploration of this section
 [![Orchestrate Containers on GKE for Bioinformatics](http://img.youtube.com/vi/yihR2wHTz4U/0.jpg)](http://www.youtube.com/watch?v=yihR2wHTz4U "Orchestrate Containers on GKE for Bioinformatics")

 ### Other Things to Know